besuper/TwitchNoSub/README.md

 - Go in manage extension (**chrome://extensions/** in chrome)
 - Make sure **Developer mode** is enabled
 - Hit **Load unpacked extension** and select the unzipped folder of the extension.

-## Usage

-Go on a Twitch VOD and watch it.

-Chat is disabled by default, to enable it:
-- Click on the extension icon
-- Go to the settings tab and hit **Chat replay**

 ## Warning